contagon/handbook/2021-07/38-church-policies-and-guidelines.md

 * Are asked to provide documents or information voluntarily.
 * Are asked to communicate with lawyers or civil authorities about legal proceedings, including sentencing or parole hearings.

 However well intentioned, Church leaders sharing information in legal proceedings can be misinterpreted and damaging.
 Such sharing can be especially harmful to victims and their families.
-Following the Church’s policy also helps keep the Church from being wrongly implicated in legal matters.
+Following the Church’s policy also helps keep the Church from being inappropriately implicated in legal matters.

 #### 38.8.24.2 Testimony in Legal Proceedings